Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 I didn't have a microphone.

-It drives me crazy because that's this thing now.
+It drives me crazy because there's this thing now.

 He had no help.

-I remember y'all getting on TV saying, help Patrick help Charles, but on TV now,
+I don't remember y'all getting on TV saying, help Patrick, help Charles.
+But on TV now,

 I'm like, damn,